brooksgarrett/website/_posts/2014-09-16-jekyll-github-travisci-s3.md

   local-dir: _site
 ```

 The above YAML specified we are building a ruby project aimed at Ruby version 2.1.1.
-We will only build and deploy the master branch and then only the _site (default output directory for Jekyll) will be uploaded to my S3 bucket.
+We will only build and deploy the master branch and then only the _site (default output directory for [Jekyll][jekyll]) will be uploaded to my S3 bucket.
 The endpoint directive is important for Travis to successfully deploy against an S3 website.
 It is critical you have the no_cleanup line or the S3 deploy will fail.

 Obviously having your S3 credentials in a text file in your repository is silly.
 Travis provides a command line client as a ruby gem (gem install travis).
 Once installed you can encrypt sections of your .travis.yml file with:

 ```bash
 travis encrypt --add deploy.secret_access_key
 ```
 Next you need a clean Gemfile.
-The more bloated the Gemfile is the slower your deploy will be (as Travis-CI downloads and configures all the Gems.)
+The more bloated the Gemfile is the slower your deploy will be (as [Travis-CI][travis] downloads and configures all the Gems.)
 As is I'm able to deploy in around 1-2 minutes which isn't terrible.

 ```gemfile
 # A sample Gemfile